hoekelekli/graph-viewer-vr/WorkflowDemonstration.md

 It takes a while and may not terminate.
 Just abort the algorithm after a while.
 Go to Files -> Export -> Graph file and select GraphML files.
 Go to options and check the Normalize checkbox.
-Save the GraphMl file in the Assets/Resources directory.
+Save the GraphMl file in the Assets/Resources directory and rename it to <filename>.xml instead of
+<filename>.graphml.
+Also manually check if Gephi has exported all 3 axis.
+Sometimes it exports only 2 axis, for some reason.
+If you are confronting such a problem, just restart Gephi and try exporting the graph again.

 ![screenshot](/Images/gephi_2.PNG?raw=true "Gephi Screenshot 2")